Literary Assassin is back, but she's also on Archive of Our Own! Yey!

 I am in an unusual business, one that many people don't realise exist.
 I'm what you would generally call an assassin.
 I know, it's immoral and it's completely outrageous, but I am, and I'm damned good at it.
 I'd have to be, I've been doing it since I was 15.
 Ten years of killing people kind of gives you some perspective.
 I'm not a violent person, contrary to popular belief, but I'm not adverse to killing people for money.
 I refuse to take pleasure in it though.
-Killing is not a pleasure, and death is not something to be rejoiced in.
+Killing is not a pleasure, and death is not something to rejoice in.
 I'd say it was ironic that an orphan to violence became a killer.
 But then so much of my life is ironic I can't help but shrug my shoulders and get on with it.

 It's my birthday today.
 25 years old and what have I got to show for it?
-A great apartment, an obscenely full bank account, a great car, a whole armoury of ordinance that could take a small country and no friends, no family, nothing to take pleasure in at all.
+A great apartment, a full bank account, a great car, a whole armoury of ordnance that could take a small country.
+What I didn't have were friends, family; nothing to take pleasure in at all.

 And there's the phone.
 Told you it would ring.

-"Yes."
-I replied, waiting for the inevitable pause and then the 'but you're a woman' comment.
+"Yes," I replied, waiting for the inevitable pause and then the 'but you're a woman' comment.

-"Yes."
-I replied.
+"Yes," I replied.
 This happened every time someone who didn't do their homework rang me.

 "Are you going to offer me a contract, or should I hang up?"
 I asked, not willing to sit around idly anymore.
 If there was one thing I detested it was moving slowly.
-Even on my off days I would spend my days in the gym, or running the city.
+Even on my off days I would spend my days in the gym, or running in the city.
 New York was a melting pot of people and culture and it was beautiful once you got to know it.